DougDoug

-Douglas Scott Wreden (born January 18, 1991), also known as DougDoug or Gloudas, is an American YouTuber, Twitch streamer, and former Hearthstone caster and producer.
-He makes gaming videos that revolve around him doing various gaming challenges.
+Douglas Scott Wreden (born January 18, 1991), known professionally as DougDoug (formerly Gloudas), is an American YouTuber, Twitch streamer, podcaster, and former Hearthstone caster and producer.
+He makes gaming videos that revolve around him doing various gaming challenges, often involving the use of artificial intelligence, modifications to games, and giving his viewers on Twitch heavy control of the game or stream.